miguno/puppet-zookeeper/README.md

   intentionally not puppet-require Java directly.
 * This module requires the [puppet-supervisor](https://github.com/miguno/puppet-supervisor) modules.
 It is recommended that you add this modules to your Puppet setup via [librarian-puppet](https://github.com/rodjek/librarian-puppet).
-  See the `Puppetfile` snippet in section _Installation_ above for a starting example.
+  See the `Puppetfile` snippet in section _Installation_ below for a starting example.
 * This module has primarily been tested with ZooKeeper 3.4.5.